slamjeron/AutoGrinder/README.md

 ### linux-AutoGrinder
 ## Synopsis

 The purpose of "Auto Grinder" is to automate repetitive tasks on the computer.
 Built for games or business applications, I have used it to play a game called "Dark Orbit".
+This program will only work on a Linux operating system.
+Tested most with the Ubuntu operating system.

 ## Code Example